 Fig. 1 – The Main Interface of Audacity

 Before recording, verify that your headset is the active input device.
-In most cases, this is the headset CEOEL provided for you.
-You can see the active Input Device in the main interface above.
+In most cases, this is the headset UW Extended Campus provided for you.
+You can see the active input device in the main interface above.
 Once this is verified, you are ready to record.

-- This allows for easy multi-session recordings.
+- This allows for easy, multi-session recordings.

-- When you are ready, click the Record Button to begin recording.
+- When you are ready, click the record button to begin recording.

-audio02.waveach corresponding to a specific slide number.
+audio02.wav(with the number corresponding to a specific slide number.)

-To record the next slide, click on the x in the upper left of the track to close the previous recording.
-Then start the process again.
-(Record, Stop recording, and Export as WAV)
+To record the next slide, click on the x in the upper left of the track to close the previous recording, then start the process again (record, stop recording, and export in .wav format).

-Once you have recorded a sound file for each slide, you are finished.
+- After you have recorded a sound file for each slide, you are finished.

-Published on June 15, 2015 at 5:04:47 pm CST.
-Last modified on June 06, 2018 at 4:12:28 pm CST.
+Published on June 15, 2015 at 5:04:47 pm CDT.
+Last modified on May 06, 2020 at 2:41:23 pm CDT.